salesforce/apollo/README.md

 ### Install Maven

-The build includes  _mvnw_, and thus there is not need to install Maven.
+The build includes  _mvnw_, and thus there is no need to install Maven.
 Simply use ./mvnw for all your Maven invocation needs.

 See [Installing Apache Maven](https://maven.apache.org/install.html) if you prefer to install Maven.